kolbymanginohealthcraft/dfs-calculator/README.md

 - **Static-First:** All coefficient data bundled at build time (no backend database)
 - **Multi-Version Support:** Automatic selection of correct CMS coefficients by date
-- **Client-Side Processing:** All calculations happen in browser for speed and privacy
+- **Hybrid Processing:** File parsing happens in browser; calculations use secure, authenticated backend APIs

 See `docs/ARCHITECTURE.md` for detailed architecture information.